New Home Technology- What Should You Consider When Building a New Home?

 - Turn off the lights when the home is empty

-- Turn on the heating if the temperatures fall below a certain degree
+- Schedule the heating to turn on if the temperatures fall below a certain degree

 - Garage door openers can also be built into your automation system as well and controlled via the app.